Liuzc-Ustc/DADA/README.md

 # Seismic-Data-Augmentation-
-Some common methods to augment the seismic synthetic data in geophysics.
+Methods to augment the seismic synthetic data in geophysics.